alexrutar/wordpath/README.md

 Get the isolated vertices (words with no neighbours):
 ```
 $ ./wordpath isolated
+afro
+agog
+ague
 ...
+zori
+zuni
 ```
-Get the words which are the maximum (finite) distance apart in the graph (this is very slow):
+Get the words which are the maximum (finite) distance apart (this is very slow):
 ```
 $ ./wordpath diameter
 ...